-The purpose of this Biological Assessment (BA) is to address the effects of the McClellan-Kerr Arkansas River Navigation System (MKARNS) 12ft Channel Deepening Project on Endangered Species Act (ESA) species listed as endangered or threatened and their designated critical habitats.
+The purpose of this Biological Assessment (BA) is to address the effects of the McClellan-Kerr Arkansas River Navigation System (MKARNS) 12-foot Channel Deepening Project on Endangered Species Act (ESA) species listed as endangered or threatened and their designated critical habitats.
 Implementation of the proposed action will ensure safe, reliable, and economically efficient navigation on the MKARNS channel through Oklahoma and Arkansas.

 This BA has been prepared in compliance with requirements outlined under Section 7(c) of the ESA.
-Section 7(a)(2) of the Act, as amended, requires federal agencies to evaluate their actions with respect to any species that is proposed or listed as endangered or threatened, and its critical habitat.
+Section 7(a)(2) of the Act, as amended, requires Federal agencies to evaluate their actions with respect to any species that is proposed or listed as endangered or threatened, and its critical habitat.
 The United States Army Corps of Engineers (USACE) is the lead federal agency for the proposed project, and will oversee compliance with applicable federal laws, ordinances, and regulations required for the project, including protective measures for sensitive biological resources.

-The purpose of the proposed action is to implement a long-term environmentally sustainable navigation solution on the MKARNS, which includes the Verdigris River, Arkansas River, and the lower 10 miles of the White River.
+The purpose of the proposed action is to implement a long-term environmentally sustainable navigation solution on the McClellan-Kerr Arkansas River Navigation System (MKARNS), which includes the Verdigris River, Arkansas River, and the lower 10 miles of the White River.

-USACE utilized the U.S. Fish and Wildlife Service (USFWS) Information for Planning and Consultation (IPAC) tool to request an official list of federally listed species for all designated project area.
-The report, dated January 25, 2024, identified 22 species as either endangered, threatened, proposed for listing, or a candidate species.
-Those species include the Alligator Snapping Turtle, American Burying Beetle, Eastern Black Rail, Fat Pocketbook, Gray Bat, Harperella, Indiana Bat, Ivory-billed Woodpecker, Missouri Bladderpod, Monarch Butterfly, Neosho Mucket, Northern Long-eared Bat, Ozark Big-eared Bat, Pallid Sturgeon, Pink Mucket, Piping Plover, Pondberry, Rabbitsfoot, Red Knot, Red-cockaded Woodpecker, Tricolored Bat, and the Whooping Crane.
+USACE utilized the US Fish and Wildlife Service (USFWS) Information for Planning and Consultation (IPAC) tool to request an official list of federally listed species for all designated action areas.
+The reports, dated July 28, 2024, listed a total of 22 currently protected species.
+The species outlined in the IPAC reports include the Alligator Snapping Turtle, American Burying Beetle, Eastern Black Rail, Fat Pocketbook, Gray Bat, Harperella, Indiana Bat, Ivory-billed Woodpecker, Missouri Bladderpod, Monarch Butterfly, Neosho Mucket, Northern Long-eared Bat, Ozark Big-eared Bat, Pallid Sturgeon, Pink Mucket, Piping Plover, Pondberry, Rabbitsfoot, Red Knot, Redcockaded Woodpecker, Tricolored Bat, and the Whooping Crane.